KenKundert/inform/doc/user.rst

 A common use for this would be to have success and failure messages.
 For example, if your program runs a series of tests, the successes could be printed in green and the failures in red.

-In addition, the success informant may be configured to suppress the messages if the user asks for quiet.
-In that case, only the failures would be displayed.
+In this example, the two informants are first cloned from existing informants before applying any additional arguments.
+In this way the *success* informant inherits the qualities of *display* and the *fail* informant inherits the qualities of *output* before applying the color.
+The result is that the *success* informant suppresses the messages if the user asks for quiet, but the *fail* informant does not.

 .. _inform exceptions: